Sources of support

-- Don’tBottleItUp is a website that allows you to anonymously find out if you are drinking at harmful levels and to get advice and information about alcohol.
+- The Alcohol Test on the DrinkCoach website allows you to anonymously find out if you are drinking at harmful levels and to get advice and information about alcohol.

 - DAWN, the West Sussex Drug and Alcohol Wellbeing Network, provides support to people of any age, who are looking to reduce or stop their drinking.

 - Alcoholics Anonymous run groups for alcohol users with regular meetings across the country.
-Visit their website, or see this list for local venues.
-Alternatively, email to find out your nearest group.
-National helpline number: 0800 9177650
+Visit their website or email to find out your nearest group.
+National helpline number: 0800 9177650.

 - SMART Recovery is a science-based programme to help people manage their recovery from any type of addictive behaviour.
-This includes addictive behaviour with substances such as alcohol, nicotine or drugs, or compulsive behaviours such as gambling, sex, eating, shopping, self-harming and so on.
-SMART stands for ‘Self Management And Recovery Training’.
+This includes addictive behaviour with substances such as alcohol, nicotine or drugs, or compulsive behaviours such as gambling, sex, eating, shopping, self-harming etc. SMART stands for ‘Self Management And Recovery Training’.

 - The Samaritans provide confidential emotional support to any person who is suicidal or despairing.
-Call 08457 90 90 90 for free, confidential advice 24 hours a day, 365 days a year, email them, or write to FREEPOST RSRB-KKBY-CYJK, Chris, PO Box 90 90, Stirling, FK8 2SA.
+Call 116 123 for free, confidential advice 24 hours a day, 365 days a year, email them.

 - Soberistas is an online community for anyone who wants help to stop drinking.